-When the individual withdraws money from their RRSP the financial institution will withhold tax on the money, the amounts are:
+When you withdraw money from your RRSP, the financial institution will withhold tax on the money.
+The amounts are:

 - 10% on money up to $5000